theresamaier/2022ws_do_tm/Blog_content.md

 Ismail, Salim; Malone, Michael S.; van Geest, Yuri.
 Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it) (pp. 166-167).
 Diversion Books.
 Kindle Edition.

 ### Large companies

+# Lets have a look on Google:

+On the other hand, Google’s intensive growth strategies help support the company in keeping its position as one of the most valuable brands in the world.
+For example, continuous improvement of products ensures that the business maintains its share of the online market.
+Through its generic strategy, the company has become a major player influencing the competitive landscape and development of the online advertising industry, as well as other that depend on the Internet.
+The combination of Google’s intensive strategies and its generic competitive strategy is effective in satisfying the firm’s needs for continued business growth and leadership in the global industry.

 ## Sources:
 Ismail, Salim; Malone, Michael S.; van Geest, Yuri.
 Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it) (p.
 13).
 Diversion Books.
 Kindle Edition.